smec-ethz/xpektra/docs/basics.md

 !!! tip "Extending to Non-Cartesian grids or non-diagonalized differentiation"

     We are actively working on extending `xpektra` to support non-Cartesian grids and non-diagonalized differentiation operators.
-But one can easily implement their own scheme by subclassing the `Scheme` class as shown in [hello][extensibility.md]
+But one can easily implement their own scheme by subclassing the `Scheme` class as shown in the documentation.

 ## The Interface: `SpectralOperator`